Doctor Rasmussen Decision Guide: Kill vs. Spare in “A Most Extraordinary Specimen” Quest

 Outcome 2: Sparing Doctor Rasmussen (The Pragmatic Route)

-Convincing Inez to spare Rasmussen requires more work, but the payoff is significantly better.
+Convincing Inez to spare Rasmussen requires more work, but the graft rewards give you more options.

 Sparing Doctor Rasmussen (The Pragmatic Route)